-Following is a listing of a participant family's obligations under the HCV program:
+Following is a listing of a participant family's obligations under the HCV program:¶

-- The family must supply any information that the HACFM or HUD determines to be necessary, including submission of required evidence of citizenship or eligible immigration status. - The family must supply any information requested by the HACFM or HUD for use in a regularly scheduled reexamination or interim reexamination of family income and composition. - The family must disclose and verify social security numbers and sign and submit consent forms for obtaining information. - Any information supplied by the family must be true and complete. - The family is responsible for any Housing Quality Standards (HQS) breach by the family caused by failure to pay tenant-provided utilities or appliances, or damages to the dwelling unit or premises beyond normal wear and tear caused by any member of the household or guest. - The family must allow the HACFM to inspect the unit at reasonable times and after reasonable notice. - The family must not commit any serious or repeated violation of the lease. - The family must notify the HACFM and the owner before moving out of the unit or terminating the lease. - The family must promptly give the HACFM a copy of any owner eviction notice. - The family must use the assisted unit for residence by the family.
+The family must supply any information that the HACFM or HUD determines to be necessary, including submission of required evidence of citizenship or eligible immigration status.¶

+The family must supply any information requested by the HACFM or HUD for use in a regularly scheduled reexamination or interim reexamination of family income and composition.

+The family must disclose and verify social security numbers and sign and submit consent forms for obtaining information.
+Any information supplied by the family must be true and complete.¶

+The family is responsible for any Housing Quality Standards (HQS) breach by the family caused by failure to pay tenantprovided utilities or appliances, or damages to the dwelling unit or premises beyond normal wear and tear caused by any member of the household or guest.¶ owner eviction notice.¶ The family must use the assisted unit for residence by the family.
 The unit must be the family's only residence.

-- The composition of the assisted family residing in the unit must be approved by the HACFM.
-The family must promptly notify the HACFM in writing of the birth, adoption, or court-awarded custody of a child.
-The family must request HACFM approval to add any other family member as an occupant of the unit. - The family must promptly notify the HACFM in writing if any family member no longer lives in the unit. - If the HACFM has given approval, a foster child or a live-in aide may reside in the unit.
+The composition of the assisted family residing in the unit must be approved by the HACFM.
+The family must promptly notify the HACFM in writing of the birth, adoption, or court- awarded custody of a child.
+The family must request HACFM approval to add any other family member as an occupant of the unit.¶

+The family must allow the HACFM to inspect the unit at reasonable times and after reasonable notice.¶ The family must not commit any serious or repeated violation of the lease.
+I

+The family must notify the HACFM and the owner before moving out of the unit or terminating the lease.¶ The family must promptly give the HACFM a copy of any

+The family must promptly notify the HACFM in writing if any family member no longer lives in the unit.
+If the HACFM has given approval, a foster child or a live-in aide may reside in the unit.
 The HACFM has the discretion to adopt reasonable policies concerning residency by a foster child or a live-in aide, and to define when HACFM consent may be given or denied.
-For policies related to the request and approval/disapproval of foster children, foster adults, and live-in aides, see Chapter 3 (Sections I.K and I.M), and Chapter 11 (Section II.B). - The family must not sublease the unit, assign the lease, or transfer the unit. - The family must supply any information requested by the HACFM to verify that the family is living in the unit or information related to family absence from the unit. - The family must promptly notify the HACFM when the family is absent from the unit. - The family must pay utility bills and provide and maintain any appliances that the owner is not required to provide under the lease [Form HUD-52646, Voucher]. - The family must not own or have any interest in the unit, (other than in a cooperative and owners of a manufactured home leasing a manufactured home space). - Family members must not commit fraud, bribery, or any other corrupt or criminal act in connection with the program.
-(See Chapter PI, Program Integrity for additional information). - Family members must not engage in drug-related criminal activity or violent criminal activity or other criminal activity that threatens the health, safety or right to peaceful enjoyment of other residents and persons residing in the immediate vicinity of the premises.
-See Chapter for HUD and HACFM policies related to drug-related and violent criminal activity. - Members of the household must not engage in abuse of alcohol in a way that threatens the health, safety or right to peaceful enjoyment of the other residents and persons residing in the immediate vicinity of the premises.
-See Chapter for a discussion of HUD and HACFM policies related to alcohol abuse. - An assisted family or member of the family must not receive HCV program assistance while receiving another housing subsidy, for the same unit or a different unit under any other federal, state or local housing assistance program. - A family must not receive HCV program assistance while residing in a unit owned by a parent, child, grandparent, grandchild, sister or brother of any member of the family, unless the HACFM has determined (and has notified the owner and the family of such determination) that approving rental of the unit, notwithstanding such relationship, would provide reasonable accommodation for a family member who is a person with disabilities.
-[Form HUD-52646, Voucher]
+For policies related to the request and approval/disapproval of foster children, foster adults, and live-in aides, see Chapter 3 (Sections I.K and I.M), and Chapter 11 (Section II.B).¶

+The family must not sublease the unit, assign the lease, or

+The family must supply any information requested by the HACFM to verify that the family is living in the unit or information related to family absence from the unit.
+The family must promptly notify the HACFM when the family is absent from the unit.¶

+The family must pay utility bills and provide and maintain any appliances that the owner is not required to provide under the lease [Form HUD-52646, Voucher].¶

+The family must not own or have any interest in the unit, (other than in a cooperative and owners of a manufactured

+Deleted: © Copyright 2007 Nan McKay & Associates, Inc. Unlimited copies may be made for internal use.